Call for Nominations

 The Ontario Land Trust Alliance Awards recognize individuals and organizations that have made outstanding contributions to the land trust movement and conservation in Ontario.

 The OLTA Vision Award recognizes individuals who have made outstanding contributions to the land trust community at the local and/or provincial level in either a volunteer or a professional capacity.
 Consideration will be given to nominees’ length and breadth of service; personal contributions to the success of specific initiatives; leadership or pioneering efforts in one or more areas; success in inspiring others; and enduring contributions to conservation.

-OLTA Land Trust Achievement Award
+OLTA Land Trust Award for Excellence

 PAST OLTA AWARD WINNERS